nitinjaiswal/sca-and-dca/contribution-guide.md

 Dca is responsibe for Dynamic Code Analysis.It contains :

  - **dca.py** It uses watchdog (3rd party app).
 It checks the any change made by the running program and give the url of the file or directory where change is made.
- - **dca_timetravel.py** This implements time travel debugging on the file whose url is entered.
+ - **dca_timetravel.py** This implements time travel debugging on the file whose path is entered.
  - **example.py** Example python program which implements time travel debugging.
  - **requirements.txt** It conatins requirements required by the dca.py
  - **timetravelpdb.py** This main python package for time travel debugging.